This post may contain affiliate links.

 7. CHI Keratin Silk Infusion Keratin & Silk Reconstructing Complex

 This keratin treatment product has a reconstructing complex that improves hair by hydrating and healing it using natural keratin to rebuild the hair cuticle.
 The silk included in the complex deeply penetrates to smooth out and lock moisture into the hair.
 The elasticity, health and shine of your hair are visibly, noticeably improved, and it will feel much softer.
-You can order a bottle from Ulta.
+You can order a bottle from Ulta, or Amazon.

 8. OGX Ever Straight Brazilian Keratin Therapy Conditioner